henkejosh/audio-style/README.md

-# FresherNote
+# SoundCloud Clone

-[Heroku link][heroku] **Note:** This should be a link to your production site
+[Heroku link][heroku] **Note:** This **will** be a link to your production site

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
-By the end of Week 9, this app will, at a minimum, satisfy the following criteria:
+Replicate the SoundCloud app's key features, functionality, and overall aestethic.
+By the end of week 9, this app will satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login
 - [ ] A production README, replacing this README (**NB**: check out the [sample production README](docs/production_readme.md) -- you'll write this later)
-- [ ] Notes
+- [ ] Comments
   - [ ] Smooth, bug-free navigation
   - [ ] Adequate seed data to demonstrate the site's features
   - [ ] Adequate CSS styling
-- [ ] Notebooks for organizing notes
-  - [ ] Smooth, bug-free navigation
+- [ ] Song CRUD
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] Ability to add, update, delete songs from a user's page
-  - [ ] Adequate CSS styling
-- [ ] Tags for notes
-  - [ ] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
+- [ ] Continuous play while navigating the site
-  - [ ] Adequate CSS styling
+  - [ ] Song display at bottom of page
-- [ ] Rich Text Editing of notes
+  - [ ] No loading issues while navigating (don't break stream!)
-  - [ ] Smooth, bug-free navigation
+- [ ] User Pages
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] Links to followed artists
-  - [ ] Adequate CSS styling
+  - [ ] Link to all personal playlists

 ## Design Docs
 * [View Wireframes][views]